click on photo to go back ...

 Every minute that he could steal away from the manifold duties and things to do that a country lad always finds, he spent hanging on the words of the self-appointed town sages who gathered evenings around the stove and sawdust box in the general store and talked among themselves then as Arthur talked to radio audiences later.

-He went to school in his home town and later to Oberlin College in Ohio.
+He went to school in his home town and later to Oberlin College in Ohio (Class of '04).
 Even at Oberlin College the old theatrical yen still gripped him.
 He studied at a conservatory and through his musical efforts held down a job as church organist for several years.
 A pretty good pianist and organist he also did some music teaching (Persia, Cattaraugus, New York).
-Allen was for several years a private secretary in Buffalo, N.Y.
-He studied at the American Academy of Dramatic Arts.
-He played all sorts of parts in every dramatic offering.
-Then, out of a clear sky, a dramatic stock company came to town and he joined it.
-He termed this "the greatest school for the actor ever devised".
+Jessica Dragonette was one of his pupils.

 As a young man was prominent in Shakespearian plays, appearing with such artists as Walter Hampden and Forbes Robertson (both as walk on man and understudy).

-Arthur continued working on Broadway he played old Jacob in The Field of Gold, and was the inventor of the original horse and buggy in Winthrop Ames' White Wings (1926) and afterwards with Paul Green's Field God (1927).
-In Dec 1927 he was also featured in The Skinners with Frank Keenan, Catherine Willard, Josephine Hull, A. O. Huhan, and Roya Byron.
-Together with the last two Arthur played playing the parts of Pop Skinner's three cronies and drinking companions.
+He was also featured in Don Marquis' The Skinners (Shubert Playhouse Wilmington, Dec 29. - 31.
+1927) with Frank Keenan, Catherine Willard, Josephine Hull, A. O. Huhan, and Roya Byron.
+Together with the last two Arthur played playing the parts of Pop Skinner's three cronies and drinking companions, and did this well!

 It was with amusement rather than bitterness that he remembered his early years when he was often considered "too small, too puny" to take part in theatricals.

-In August, 1927, radio sought him.
+In August 1927, radio (WJZ) sought him.
 Even his mother and Aunt Harmony initially thought he would have done a lot better if he had stuck to his job in a Buffalo, New York, furniture store.
 When he wrote his mother of turning to radio she sent word right back.
 "Don't you do it.
 You haven't got the voice."
 The she did hear him one day - she came to New York to see her boy - and Arthur put her in a control room during his program.
 "He sounds so natural," she said.
 "Just like he is, but he's no hero to me".

 Gerald Stopp, director, is directly responsible for the "discovery" of Arthur Allen, as a radio headliner.
 Confronted with the "necessity" of finding some one to fill the role of Jeff Peters in the early Retold Tales series (1927-1929), Stopp recalled a performance in which he had seen Arthur Allen act on the legitimate stage.
 During the subsequent interview the director was successful in his attempt to interest the actor in the radio series in which he was to co-star with Louis Mason (as Andy Tucker), another dramatic artist from the theater world.
 They played two confidence men, hard at work fleecing the innocent public.